-We received 22 applications for the 2011 Departmental Impact Grant (http://lt.osu.edu/departmental-impact-grant/), an opportunity providing up to $15,000 and up to 200 hours of LT expertise time to a department looking to make a change with their technology use toward teaching and learning.
+We received 24 applications for the 2012 Departmental Impact Grant (http://go.osu.edu/IG), an opportunity providing up to $15,000 and 200 hours of LT expertise time to a department looking to make a change with their teaching and learning using technology.

 A recommendation committee, including 2 OSU faculty, 2 OSU staff, and 2 OSU students, as well as LT staff, then selected the top 2 candidates.

 The recipients of the 2012 Impact Grant grant are:

 Spanish and Portuguese (Jan Macian, project lead).
 This project intends to enhance Spanish 104, which is the fourth and last course in the required GE sequence.
 The grant project will specifically focus on the Individualized Instruction (II) option, which will include synchronous and asynchronous communication, online testing, and online workbooks in an effort to retain students in the II program.